joh-dev/HYPERFIGHT/README.md

 **Note:** Building without Steam integration will disable online multiplayer.

 ## Tips
-- Any builds with the same version number will see the same lobbies, so use a custom version number to prevent conflicts.
+- Any builds with the same version number ("VERSION" in scripts/global.gd) will see the same lobbies, so use a custom version number to prevent conflicts.